-Budgeted cost: £8,080
+Budgeted cost: £3,000

 Activity Evidence that supports this approach Challenge number(s) addressed Art therapy The art therapist uses a variety of methods to encourage the children to express themselves creatively in order to reduce stress and have a positive effect on mental health.
 5 Boxall Profiles Provides a way to measure children's social, emotional and behavioural development so that effective triage of children's needs can be put in place.
-1,5 1:1 Well-being mentoring from well- being practitioner Children feel secure and supported and emotionally ready for learning.
-5 Funding for school trips, residentials, swimming lessons, clubs and music lessons.
+1,5 Building Block Therapy The National Autistic Society cite that this intervention led to a significant development of listening skills, turn taking, joint attention, resilience, patience, perseverance and problem solving.
+Children also show a greater awareness of social expectations and learn to develop a team approach to problem solving, using mainly the strategy of turn taking.
+5 1:1 Well-being mentoring from well- being practitioner Children feel secure and supported and emotionally ready for learning.
+5 Indoor provision at lunchtime EP advice from Hertfordshire suggests that some children benefit from a quieter environment at 5 lunchtime so they are regulated and ready to learn.
+Funding for school trips, residentials, swimming lessons, clubs and music lessons.
 Pupils access curriculum enrichment in line with their peers.
 2

-Total budgeted cost: £ 14,795
+Total budgeted cost: £ 10,500